The Ultimate Guide on Where to Stay in Singapore

 We’ll kick off our guide on where to stay in Singapore with Clarke Quay.

 This charming riverside area has something to offer everyone.
-From alfresco-style dining to boutique shops, to pumping nightclubs to adrenaline-fuelled activities, you’ll never find a dull moment in Clarke Quay!
+From alfresco-style dining and boutique shops to pumping nightclubs and adrenaline-fuelled activities, you’ll never find a dull moment in Clarke Quay!

 It hasn’t always been such fun and games here, however.